Woman, Life, Freedom movement: History

-Mahsa (Jina) Amini, who was a 22-year-old at the time was held and then killed by the Iran's morality police for allegedly wearing the mandatory Islamic headscarf too loosely.
-Women and girls living under the regime of the Islamic Republic, have always lived in extreme structural systems designed to oppress them.
-Women life freedom is a campaign seeking to expand the set of moral, political, and legal tools available to mobilize international action against and ultimately end the regime that are oppressing women because of their gender.
+'Women life freedom' is a campaign seeking to expand the set of moral, political, and legal tools available to mobilize international action against and ultimately end the regime that are oppressing women because of their gender.
 In September 2022, protesters in Iran and abroad adopted the slogan after Zhina Mahsa Amini died while in custody for "improper" attire.
 The death of Amini, a 22-year-old Sunni woman from Iran's Kurdish community, was a reflection of the escalating and unrelenting authoritarianism of the Iranian regime at a time of deepening economic instability.
 The song "The Air of Freedom," featuring lyrics by Fatemeh Dogoharani, performed by Parastoo Ahmadi and released in June 2023, is a tribute to the "Woman, Life, Freedom" movement.

+In June 2023, E. Michael Jones, author and editor of Culture Wars magazine, wrote about the “hijab crisis” in Iran, stating that the US Central Intelligence Agency (CIA) had waged a “secret culture war” in Iran, using Iranian women as its “proxy forces.”

 Results

 The movement has created an irreversible social resistance among the young generation of Iran, which believes women's rights to be the primary milestone for changing their future and a symbol to resist the corrupt influence of the government administration in creating poverty, insecurity, and unemployment.
 On May 28, 2024, the city of Los Angeles proclaimed September 16 of every year to be named Mahsa Day and also they have voted to have an intersection in Westwood to be called Women, Life, Freedom Square.
-The solidarity outside of Iran did not stop there, in Canada, Iranian-Canadian communties held large scale protests in major cities such as Vancouver.
+The solidarity outside of Iran did not stop there, in Canada, Iranian-Canadian communities held large scale protests in major cities such as Vancouver.
 An example of this occurred on September 16, 2023, where hundreds of protesters gathered at the Vancouver Art Gallery in a rally which marked the anniversary of Mahsa Amini's death.
 Together they chanted 'Women, Life, Freedom' all across the streets of downtown Vancouver.
 People all over the world have been rallying in order to gain recognition for what the Iranian government has been doing and the actions that have caused this tragedy.
 There was a rally in Germany where over 100,000 people showed up as well as in Washington and in Los Angeles.